 Alunan Ave., City of Koronadal

 Telefax No. (+63)(83) 228 3447 | Tel : (+63) (83) 878 2140 E-mail:email@example.com

 The blogger during the T’nalak Festival

-Koronadal City has a wide array of Hotels and Inns to cater to any tourist visiting the place.
+Koronadal City has a wide array of Hotels and Inns to cater to any tourist visiting.